What can I expect?

 You could manually get testimonials and references from local services, and follow up with their previous customers to get a few extra details on their level of service.

-Every lawn mowing company on expertEasy is rated on a five star basis by previous customers.
+Every lawn mowing service on expertEasy is rated on a five star basis by previous customers.
 The average rating is a fast way to see how well a company or professional does their job.

 Make Sure the Price is Right